-Type of Load Load chargeable (as %age of NAV)

-Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information Document
+Type of Load Load chargeable (as %age of NAV) Exit Load For details refer Point no. XI of Part - I of Section I of the Scheme Information Document.

-Units issued on reinvestment of IDCW shall not be subject to Load.
+Units issued on reinvestment of IDCW shall not be subject to any Load, if any.